anseve/mod_anseve_contactform/README.md

 Installation:
 ---------------------
 * Download Zip
-* Joomla Backend under Extensions -> Manage
+* In your Joomla Backend go to Extensions -> Manage
 * Upload Zip
 * Click the Upload & Install button
-* Configure the ANSEVE Contact Form module (Joomla Backend under Extensions -> Modules)
+* Configure the ANSEVE Contact Form module (In your Joomla Backend under Extensions -> Modules)

 Demo:
 ---------------------